SISRM Workshops

 These workshops provide perspectives of what it means to engage in social scientific research, and how that engagement looks at the University of Chicago.

-• Panel: What do we mean when we say ‘Social Science Research?with Benjamin Lessing, Associate Professor of Political Science and CLAS, and Jenny Trinitapoli, Professor of Sociology and CISSR.
-Professors discuss their journeys to the social sciences, how they view their respective fields within the context of the social sciences, and the advantages and disadvantages of interdisciplinary work.
-Professors also provide students with important points to think about when it comes to understanding research questions.
+• Panel: What do we mean when we say ‘Social Science Research?with James T. Sparrow, Associate Professor in History and the College, and Leslie Kay, Professor of Psychology, Deputy Dean, Social Sciences Division.
+Professors discussed their journeys to the social sciences, how they view their respective fields within the context of the social sciences, and the advantages and disadvantages of interdisciplinary work.
+Professors also provided students with important points to think about when it comes to understanding research questions.

 Library Skills and Research Tools